hannahw1ll1ams/my-fe-nc-news2/README.md

 ## BE Github repo:
 https://github.com/hannahw1ll1ams/my-be-nc-news.git

 You first choose a user to be logged in as and you will post throughout the site as that chosen user, you can sign out and choose another user or you may create your own.
+You can also only delete your own articles and can only vote on things you didn't create.

 ## To run the project locally: